01.042: Use of Indoor Spaces

 3. Substantial and material interference with a scheduled event or activity conducted in university spaces, including expressive activities permitted under this policy.

-The determination whether an activity has become disruptive as defined above generally will be made by the academic or administrative manager responsible for the space and other appropriate university officials depending on the facility and circumstances at issue, in consultation with the Ohio university police department (“OUPD”).
+Decisions regarding whether an activity has become disruptive as defined above generally will be made by the Ohio university police department ("OUPD") in consultation with the academic or administrative manager responsible for the space and other appropriate university officials depending on the facility and circumstances at issue.

 In addition, disruption includes behavior that is not protected speech, including actual or imminent threat of violence, physical harm to individuals, or violation of an occupancy limit, building code requirement, or other statute, regulation, ordinance, or legal requirement, and damage to university or other personal property.
 OUPD is legally obligated to make the final determination in resolving issues of public safety.